MitchellStride/Quadcopter/README.md

 ## FPV Goggles
-Build pictures and small how to
+Build pictures and small how to.
 Cardboard mockup of goggles and then 3dprint final revision.

 ## First Flight